Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Abstract

 \section{Abstract}

-We investigate the scalar induced gravitational waves (SIGWs) in the Chern-Simons (CS) modified gravity during the radiation-dominated era.
+We investigate the scalar induced gravitational waves (SIGWs) in the Chern-Simons (CS) modified gravity during the radiation dominated era.
 The SIGWs are circularly polarized, which provide us a tool to test the possible parity violation in the early universe.
 We derive the semianalytic expressions to evaluate the fractional energy density of the SIGWs, $\Omega_{\mathrm{GW}}$, which receives contributions from the general relativity (GR) and the correction due to the parity-violating term, respectively.
-With the monochromatic and lognormal power spectra of the primordial curvature perturbation, we find that the waveform and the order of magnitude of $\Omega_{\mathrm{GW}}$ can be significantly different from those in GR, which are expected to be tested by future space-based gravitational wave observatories.
-The degree of the circular polarization can be large if the contributions to $\Omega_{\mathrm{GW}}$ from the GR and the CS term are comparable to each other.
+We find that the degree of the circular polarization of the SIGWs can be as large as of order unity, although the contribution to $\Omega_{\mathrm{GW}}$ from the CS term is at most of the same order as that from the GR.